Is the Acropolis worth visiting in January?

 January is the quietest month of the year at the Acropolis.
 Queue times are minimal -- often zero -- and you will rarely share the main Parthenon terrace with more than a few dozen people.
 Ticket counters have no wait, and the Acropolis Museum nearby is similarly uncrowded.
 This is the month to go if crowds are your biggest concern.

-Tips for Visiting in January
+Tips for Visiting the Acropolis in January

 What to Wear in January